carlosplf/br_data_inspector/README.md

 The back-end has a routine called DataProcessor, that is responsible for processing some data collected and creating some lists inside Redis DB, as Entities list and Receivers rank.

-The Back-end also has an API to export the data saved.
+The Back-end also has an API to export data.

 ## Front-end